With a savory filling of pumpkin, cream cheese, bacon, and sage, these pumpkin crescent pinwheel appetizers are always a hit when it's time to party.

 - In a large bowl, combine all the ingredients (except for the crescent dough) and stir until smooth and creamy.

-- Open the crescent dough and press the triangles together (two each) to form small rectangles.
+- Open the crescent dough tubes and press the perforations together to form rectangles. *Note - crescent sheets (without perforations) may also be used.

 - Divide the pumpkin cream cheese mixture evenly between the crescent rectangles and spread the mixture evenly over each.